 By analogy, group consciousness is a form of family consciousness.
 In a loving family, the bond between the children is created by the accepted fact that they have the same mother and father and are therefore brothers and sisters.

-What we include and exclude from that family circle is completely arbitrary if we let the mind run the show.
-“My brother and I have the same mother so we are family’s member”, “My neighbour and I don’t have the same mother so we are not family’s member”.
-It is an include/exclude game based on the dual appreciations of the mind.
+What we include and exclude from that family circle is completely arbitrary if we let the mind run the show: “My brother and I have the same mother so we are family members” or “My neighbour and I don’t have the same mother so we are not family members”.
+It is an include/exclude game based on the dual appreciation of the mind.

 The important point is that when an entity finds a common origin with another entity its vision changes and when the vision changes so does the heart and those changes impact our daily reality.

 Nationalism is also, but also only by analogy, a form of group consciousness, here the limits have extended beyond the family circle and now include the nation.
 Individuals share the same history, traditions and culture and a bond are present.

 Nevertheless, group consciousness is still fairly absent on this planet.
 The feeling of belonging (family, nation) is still driven by biological urges, compulsive and unconscious cultural undercurrents.
 What we currently have are collections of egos, the term mass consciousness is more fitting.

 True group consciousness is different, it will only manifest after the reign of the mind has ended, after awakening.
 Awakening to what?
 To the reality that your essential nature is essentially pure consciousness, Presence, that it has no limits and that it is the nature of all and everything.